Upper-Division CSU GE Courses

-NURS 450 Nursing Leadership and Health Care Issues (3 units)
+NURS 450 Nursing Leadership and Professional Issues (3 units)

 Organizational theory and management practices applied to health care systems.
 The role of the nurse manager as leader and change agent in the delivery of care to patient groups and communities within complex and diverse health care settings.
 Contemporary issues affecting the delivery of health care and the discipline of the professional practice of nursing.